jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Very little is needed to make a happy life; it is all within yourself, in your way of thinking.
+Mind is everything: muscle, pieces of rubber.
+All that I am, I am because of my mind.
-- Marcus Aurelius
+- Paavo Nurmi

-Updated on: [4/3/2024]
+Updated on: [4/4/2024]
 <!-- #quoteEnd -->
 </pre>